AdobeDocs/experience-platform.en/help/segmentation/api/segment-jobs.md

 ## Cancel or delete a specific segment job {#delete}

-You can request to delete a specified segment job by making a DELETE request to the `/segment/jobs` endpoint and providing the segment job's `id` value in the request path.
+You can request to delete a specified segment job by making a DELETE request to the `/segment/jobs` endpoint and providing the ID of the segment job you wish to delete in the request path.

 **API format**